 A Final Hearing provides a public forum for the discussion of proposed projects.
-Interested parties, such as Authorizing Agencies, registered Intervenors, and members of the public affected by a project proposal are given the chance to provide the Board Members with their comments and concerns, as well as to present information directly to the Board.
-The Final Hearing also gives significant weight to the opinions of Elders and community members, and to the tradition of Inuit oral communication and decision-making.
-Designated Inuit Organizations are allowed full standing in any proceedings before the NIRB.
+Interested parties, such as Authorizing Agencies (including Designated Inuit Organizations), registered Intervenors, and members of the public affected by a proposed project are given the chance to provide the Board Members with their comments and concerns, regarding the proposed project as well as to present information directly to the Board.
+The Final Hearing also allows the opinions of Elders and community members to be heard and allows for Inuit oral communication to be included in the NIRB's decision-making.